KIPAC/BootCamp/docs/chrome_os_setup.md

 ### Linux

 To setup Linux on a Chromebook, follow the instructions [here](https://chromeos.dev/en/linux/setup).
-Note that this Linux system is based off of [Debian](https://www.debian.org/), a Linux distribution that is the basis for other distributions including Ubuntu.
+Note that this Linux container is based off of [Debian](https://www.debian.org/), a Linux distribution that is the basis for other distributions including Ubuntu.

-This Linux system includes a [Terminal](https://chromeos.dev/en/productivity/terminal) and includes support for the X Window System.
+This Linux container includes a [Terminal](https://chromeos.dev/en/productivity/terminal) and includes support for the X Window System.

 ### Text editor